chm970703/Kaggle-Titanic-/README.md

 # Kaggle-Titanic-
-Easy Data Science Project for beginner.
+A good Data Science Project for beginner.
 For more detail: https://www.kaggle.com/c/titanic